Free plan: 1 conversion/hour, 1 file at a time

 Yes for Excel formats that carry real hyperlink metadata (DOCX, ODT, HTML, EPUB).
 Image-based Excel (JPG, PNG, TIFF) have no hyperlinks to preserve.
 The PDF file uses the standard PDF anchor model so links work in every reader (Acrobat, Preview, Chrome, Edge).

 Yes when the Excel contains real text layers (DOCX, ODT, HTML, TXT, EPUB).
 Image-based Excel produces an image-only PDF — to make it searchable, follow up with /pdf-ocr/ to run optical character recognition over the page bundle.
+Output defaults to XLSX — the Office Open XML package — with sheets, formulas and cell formatting preserved as structured XML.

 Not in this same step — convert Excel to PDF first, then use /pdf-protect/ to add an open password, owner password, or print / edit restrictions.
 Splitting the steps lets each conversion stay focused and fast.